-- The Manchurian Candidate (2004) movie review: In a relatively small but critical role, Meryl Streep is the one memorable element in Jonathan Demme’s slow-moving, mostly miscast, and ultimately unpersuasive exposé of the corrupt symbiosis between Corporate America and the U.S. government.
+- The Manchurian Candidate (movie 2004) review: In a relatively small but critical role as a power-hungry U.S. senator, Meryl Streep is the one memorable element in Jonathan Demme’s slow-moving, mostly miscast, and ultimately unpersuasive exposé of the corrupt symbiosis between Corporate America and the U.S. government.

-The Manchurian Candidate (2004) movie review: Jonathan Demme’s political thriller is a lackluster remake of John Frankenheimer’s classic, but Meryl Streep is in top form
+The Manchurian Candidate (movie 2004) review: Jonathan Demme’s political thriller is a lackluster remake of John Frankenheimer’s classic, but Meryl Streep is in top form

 Released during a presidential election year in the United States, director Jonathan Demme and screenwriters Daniel Pyne and Dean Georgaris’ The Manchurian Candidate reboot has kept the framework of John Frankenheimer’s 1962 big-screen classic while revamping various plot details to draw parallels between the storyline and current events.
 The results are, to put it kindly, mixed at best.

 On the plus side, this paranoia-suffused political thriller is grounded on a premise – from George Axelrod’s screenplay and Richard Condon’s original 1959 Cold War novel – that remains as engrossing as it was four decades ago.
 Besides, at least in terms of technological advancements and their potentially totalitarian pitfalls, what may have seemed ludicrously farfetched around 1960 has now become far more plausible.

 Lastly, two-time Academy Award winner Meryl Streep (Kramer vs. Kramer, 1979; Sophie’s Choice, 1982) is in top form as a more humorous version of the monomaniacal character that earned Angela Lansbury her third and final Best Supporting Actress Oscar nomination.